 Where to eat in Cameron Highlands

 This South Indian restaurant was our favourite place to eat in Tanah Rata and we kept going back for more!
 The portions are very generous and the thali, served on a banana leaf and priced at 11 RM (€2.20), is especially filling and very affordable even when you’re on a restricted budget.
 Best of all is that the rice and some of the other dishes included in the thali can be refilled.
-Great place from where to experience the casual vibes of Cameron Highlands
+Great place for good food after visiting the Cameron Highlands attractions.

 We would never have discovered this Nyonya restaurant located just below our hotel had it not been pouring which made it impossible to walk to any part of town.

 We tried the steamboat here, a dish which we saw advertised all over the town’s other Nyonya and Chinese restaurants, and which we later discovered is a very popular Malaysian food experience.
 The dish consists of a thin soup in a pot kept boiling over a stove at your table.
 Various raw ingredients are placed in front of you and you get to cook them in your own time for as long as you like.

 We were served with sliced chicken, sliced fish, tofu, fish balls, prawn, eggs, noodles and several types of vegetables which we cooked in Tom Yum Soup.
 Although it is our only steamboat experience to date, we loved it (we later had loads of steamboat-style meals in China)!
 The steamboat costs around 24 RM (€5)/person which is good value for a steamboat.
 Many items on the menu are a lot cheaper though!

 Yong Teng Café